 Nonetheless, the 1890 edition of the Caulfeild and Saward Dictionary of Needlework includes the following entry:

-This is well past the date when 7 cm diameter boxwood had fallen out of commerce, to say nothing of turnable ivory.
-Photos of 18th-century knitting looms made of both materials are reproduced in Mary Thomas’s Knitting Book from 1938; the ivory one mounted on horn, and the wooden one of an unspecified variety (although it is safe to assume that it is boxwood):
+This is well past the date when 7 cm diameter boxwood had fallen out of commerce, to say nothing of similarly sized turnable ivory.
+Photos of 18th-century knitting looms made of both materials are reproduced in Mary Thomas’s Knitting Book from 1938; the ivory one mounted on horn, and the wooden one of an unspecified variety (although it is safe to assume that it is boxwood).

 The summary indication of their dimensions (“the larger … being 3″ in height”) places the diameter of the latter at about 7 cm.
 It also has 44 pegs and thus instantiates the pegged purse mold described in 1823.